A New Employment Tax?! WHAT?!

 Because payroll and payroll taxes aren’t complicated enough, Massachusetts has decided to implement a new payroll tax withholding called PFML. *Insert questionable cheering* While this new program has the potential to be great for employees, it’s posing some fun “little” nuances for employers and payroll companies!

 Hahaha DON’T WORRY - Massachusetts will make changes before we know it!
+And that they did.
+Below is the most update information.

 What is PFML?